 "We became a target once the race started."
 Cashel said with frustration.
 "We need to get off this planet."

-Tammy steered us through city, which was now a warzone.
+Tammy steered us through the collapsing city, which was now a live warzone.

 I didn't understand, "Why are they attacking each other!?"